Perry1231/MoSy/README.md

 ## License
-Distributed under the APACHE 2.0 License.
+Distributed under the APACHE 2.0-License.
 See LICENSE for more information.

+##
+Autor : Vladyslav Vytrykush